Supply chain security for agentic AI

 • Check for C2 callback patterns, credential-harvesting code, and unusual network destinations.

-• Verify publisher identity — new publishers with minimal history warrant increased scrutiny.
+• Verify publisher identity.
+New publishers with minimal history warrant increased scrutiny.

 Layer 3: Checksum Verification at Install